inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 a shared keyword repository in a multi-user environment, but you should note that the layer URI hashes need to be identical in order for a layer's keyword to be found.
-This means that, for (contrived), example
+This means that, for (contrived) example:
 ::

    connection=postgresql,user=joe,password=secret,resource=osm_buildings